SimbaChasumba1/autofixer-registration/README.md

 - Fixed payment and success page redirect flow (no more “Network Error”)

-- Ensured all forms, buttons, and text elements are responsive and consistent
+- Ensured all forms, buttons, and text elements are responsive and consistent SS
 - Cleaned up folder structure and code for production readiness

+Fix: Implemented registration and Paystack payment flow

+- Set up the backend API for handling user registration, file upload, and Paystack payment initialization.
+- Added frontend components for registering user details and uploading a video.
+- Integrated Paystack transaction creation in backend with error handling and response logging.
+- Improved error handling on frontend with form validation.
+- Debugging implemented on both backend and frontend to log API responses and identify issues.
+- Currently investigating "Failed to Fetch" error with Paystack API.

+Known issue:
+- The Paystack payment flow